 Jimmy Jonny Brownie Stays Up All Night

-Jonathan is Bing Puddlepot, the author of Jimmy Jonny Brownie Stays Up All Night, a book about a boy, bedtimes and natural consequences.
-In the picture book, illustrated by Sherwin Schwartzrock, Jimmy Jonny finally gets what he’s wished for “his whole life” — a chance to skip bedtime altogether.
+Jonathan is Bing Puddlepot, the author of Jimmy Jonny Brownie Stays Up All Night (illus.
+Sherwin Schwartzrock), a book about a boy, bedtimes and natural consequences.
+After a long night, Jimmy Jonny finally gets what he’s wished for — a chance to skip bedtime altogether.
 With imaginative adventures throughout the night and amusing repercussions the next day, this picture book helps children figure out bedtimes on their own.
 You can find more about this book at Puddlepot.com.

 This book was honored as the Foreword Magazine Book-Of-The-Year Finalist, and received a silver Benjamin Franklin Award by the Independent Book Publishers Association.